cfware/queuelogger/README.md

 ## Running tests

-Tests are provided by eslint and mocha.
 Tests require access to a test mysql or mariadb daemon.
 The test database server must have a `queuemetrics` database and a `queuelogd` user as defined by `sampledb/qm.sql`.

 Default test configuration:
 ```sh